 dirt/dust was flying everywhere.
 By the time I left, my shoes had turned a light shade of brown.
 Most of the buildings there were made of adobe and the restaurants all had really cool atmospheres, as well as good food.
 Wednesday I took a tour to El Valle de la Muerte, which reminded me of the book "Dune," if you've ever read it or seen the movie.
 Then we went to El Valle de la Luna to watch the sunset.
 I've never seen a desert as beautiful as the Atacama desert.
 But after a few days I was ready to walk on concrete again and get away from all the dirt, lol.
 So that following Saturday I boarded a bus to Antofagasta, a city in the Antofagasta region.
 There I met the other volunteers who I'd be with for the next week in Taltal: a lady from Kentucky named Susan, a guy from Australia- Paul, a girl from Wisconsin- Whitney (who unfortunately got really sick and had to go home), and our camp leader- Eduard.
 Saturday evening we all went to the mall to eat at the food court because it had a variety of restaurants.
 I had been craving a hamburger for some time, so I ate at Mcdonald's.
 That was my first hamburger in a long time, and also the only time I've ever really craved Mcdonald's.

 Sunday morning we all boarded a bus to Taltal, which was about 4 hours away, where we'd be having our English winter camp for one week.
 This turned out to be the absolute best time I've had so far in Chile.
 To start, the town of Taltal is right on the ocean and is surrounded by cerros, which are hills that sort of look like mountains.
 Our hotel was on the beach and everynight/morning I could hear the waves crashing on the shore.
 There were also lots of trees all over town, which made for nice scenery while walking to and from school.
 Every night we had dinner in a restaurant called El Corwatt, which was owned by another English teacher in town.
 We were treated very well in Taltal.
-The camp itself didn't go exactly as planned, but then
+The camp itself didn't go

 again nothing really does here in Chile.
 I'm